Knowledge Translation Training and Resources

 - June 20-24, 2022 (delivery method to be determined)

-- Download the application to apply for the June 2021 session of KTPC™
+- Download the Knowledge Translation Professional Certificate application (Doc) to apply for the October 2021 session of KTPC™

-- Please submit the completed applications to Andrea Chiaramida via e-mail at.
-SUBJECT LINE: KTPC June 2021 Application.
+- Please submit the completed applications to Srdjana Filipovic via e-mail with the subject line: KTPC October 2021 Application.

 Is your team looking to implement a new practice, intervention or innovation?

 Do you need to develop an implementation plan but you’re not sure where to start?

 Implementing evidence-based practices is a complex process.
 There are dozens of implementation theories, models and frameworks in the literature, but knowing which one to use and when is often a barrier to implementation on the ground.
 The PIP workshop provides teams with a practical approach to developing an implementation plan for a new intervention, practice or innovation.
 PIP™ covers the core elements of implementation science with a focus on learning and planning.
 Participants will gain a foundational understanding of implementation science and learn how to use an evidence-based implementation planning framework.

 The workshop is intended for implementers, researchers, practitioners, community partners and policy/decision-makers.
 PIP™ is appropriate for implementation teams from any field or sector who are:

 - New to implementation science; and

 - Currently working to implement a practice, intervention or innovation in their setting.